lexlex47/timesheet/README.md

 1.  loose coupling between time period and different weekday
 2.  easy extend
-3.  can create time period as much as you want, not limited in one inside and one outside
+3.  can create a time period as much as you want, not limited to one inside and one outside
-4.  can create many Event of weekday in same day
+4.  can create many Event on a weekday on the same day
 5.  time periods always can cover from 00:00 to 24:00
 6.  avoid the brute force